datakind/sst-app-api/src/webapp/README.md

 ## Databases

-All data is stored in MySQL databases (for dev/staging/prod, these are databases in GCP's Cloud SQL), the main file you'll want to look at is [src/webapp/database.py](https://github.com/datakind/sst-app-api/blob/develop/src/webapp/database.py).
+All data is stored in MySQL databases for dev/staging/prod, these are databases in GCP's Cloud SQL.
+In the local environment, the database is sqlite.
+The main file you'll want to look at for database table definitions is [src/webapp/database.py](https://github.com/datakind/sst-app-api/blob/develop/src/webapp/database.py).

 At time of writing, the databases the API cares about and tracks, are as follows: